Softnet-Free/softnet-java/docs/pub-sub-events/handling-queueing-events.md

 Handling Queueing events is almost identical to handling Replacing events.
 In this description, most things are repeated, and the differences are noted.

-The client application subscribes to a Queueing event by calling the following method of the <span class="datatype">ClientEndpoint</span> class:
+A client application subscribes to a Queueing event by calling the following method of the <span class="datatype">ClientEndpoint</span> class:
 ```java
 public void subscribeToQEvent(String eventName, RemoteEventListener listener)
 ```